-THE DEAN.
-The Dean is a member of the teaching faculty who devotes much of his time to the administrative aspects of academic policies.
-He is Chairman, ex officio, of the Educational Counseling Committee and a member of the Faculty Educational Policies Committee.
+DEAN OF STUDIES.
+Also a member of the teaching faculty, this Dean devotes much of his time to the administrative aspects of academic policy.
+He is accessible to any student who wishes to discuss any academic matter, such as her standing, her program, her plans for graduate school, etc. His office keeps track of every student's progress and standing in college, communicating with students and their parents when necessary.
+He is Chairman, ex officio, of the Educational Counseling Committee, and a member, also ex officio, of the Faculty Educational Policies Committee.

-STUDENT PERSONNEL OFFICE.
-This office combines the functions of a dean of residence and a registrar.
-It is the information center of the college, the place to ask questions and to talk over any personal matters, or matters relating to social life, student activities, and student government.
-The Director of this office takes emergency calls at any hour, day or night.
-For ordinary business it is best to make an appointment with her.
+DIRECTOR OF THE STUDENT PERSONNEL OFFICE.
+This office combines what other colleges call a dean of residence and a dean of women.

+She is the person of whom to ask questions or with whom to talk over any personal matters, as well as any problems having to do with counseling, rooms, social life, etc. She is the member of the administration most directly concerned with all student activities, including student government, with whose officers she often meets.
+She takes emergency calls at any hour, day or night, whether from students or parents; for more ordinary business it is well to make an appointment with her.